We are a global higher education association dedicated to advancing faith and intellect for the common good.

 JBU is located in Northwest Arkansas, a region predicted to have the third fastest job growth rate in the country behind only Austin, Texas and Charlotte, North Carolina.
 Three of the largest corporations in the world are located here—Walmart, Tyson Foods, and JB Hunt—and there is a growing technology, entrepreneurial, and art business ecosystem in the region.
 The quality of life is enhanced with a world-class art museum, Crystal Bridges, 25 miles from campus, over 400 miles of mountain biking trails, several state and national historic sites, parks, and large lakes, and a new $33 million whitewater rafting park just five miles south of campus.
 Siloam Springs has approximately 18,350 people with affordable housing and good private and public schools.

 Position begins the summer of 2024.
 The CHR will work with the successful candidate on a mutually agreeable starting date.
+Applications are being accepted, and the screening process is anticipated to start on November 27, 2023, and will continue until the position is filled.

 Demonstrated ability to develop strong relationships and build networks in a community and engage collaboratively with a diversity of viewpoints and/or populations.